Carlow: Education

 Secondary schools serving the area include Gaelcholáiste Cheatharlach, Tyndall College (including the former Carlow Vocational School), Tullow Community School, St. Mary's Academy CBS (Often regarded by locals as just CBS Carlow or The CBS), St Leo's College, and St Mary's Knockbeg College.
 There is also the post-leaving certificate Carlow Institute of Further Education.

 Within the general vicinity of the town also lies Presentation College (often shortened to Pres) but is often considered by the local populace as not part of Carlow Town.

 Third-level institutions include the South East Technological University, formerly the Institute of Technology, Carlow, and Carlow College.

+The establishment of the South East Technological University has also helped drive growth in the area and encouraged many school leavers to remain in the town.